 It’s designed to automatically analyze a person’s heart rhythm and deliver an electric shock to restore a normal heartbeat if necessary.
 AEDs are commonly found in public places such as airports, sports arenas, and schools, as well as in many healthcare settings.
 They are simple to use, even for people without medical training, and can significantly improve a person’s chances of surviving a sudden cardiac arrest.

-If you’ve ever wondered what those devices inside of cabinets are called or used for, then you have come to the right place.
+If you’ve ever wondered what those devices inside of cabinets are called or used for, you have come to the right place.

-They may come in different shapes, sizes, and colors, but their primary function is the same – to treat victims of Sudden Cardiac Arrest, which is responsible for causing the deaths of over 300,000 Americans each year.
+They may come in different shapes, sizes, and colors, but their primary function is the same – to treat victims of Sudden Cardiac Arrest, which is responsible for causing the deaths of over 360,000 Americans each year.

-The modern AED is a sophisticated and high-tech piece of medical equipment, but it is designed to be used by everyday people and bystanders who can provide first aid much faster than 911.
+The modern AED machine is a sophisticated and high-tech piece of medical equipment, but it is designed to be used by everyday people and bystanders who can provide first aid much faster than 911.
 The fate of Sudden Cardiac Arrest victims can be greatly impacted by each passing minute, with some studies showing that the chances of survival on average drop 10% for each minute that passes.

 Do You Need Training to Operate an AED?

 While AEDs are designed to be user-friendly and provide voice prompts to guide the user through the process, it is recommended that individuals receive formal training before using an AED.
 Training can help users feel more comfortable and confident using the device in an emergency and can provide valuable knowledge on how to perform CPR and other life-saving measures.

 So, while it is technically possible for someone without training to use an AED, it is recommended that individuals receive formal training to ensure that they can use the device properly and effectively in an emergency situation.

 What should I consider when purchasing an AED?